CCN-Support/CCN_Wiki/docs/source/troubleshooting.rst

    * Right-click the series and click "Delete".
    * This will remove it from the queue you are currently running, but will not delete it from the exam card as it was designed and intended to be run.
 Meaning, if you are pressed for time and need to make a real-time decision to skip sequences, be assured that you can delete sequences from the currently-running program and the entire original protocol will still appear the next time you start the study.

-.. dropdown:: Closing the Participant
+.. dropdown:: Close the participant

   * Click the X on the "Patient" tab at the top left of the screen and choose "Close Patient".